 Workplace Giving Works!
 Make It Work for You

+Workplace Giving Works!
+Make It Work for You.
 LBG Associates and LBG Research Institute surveyed more than 50 companies to find out what makes a workplace giving campaign work.
 Work for your employees, work for your company, and work for your community.
-This research report from LBG will guide you in making your workplace giving program best in class.
+This brand new research report from LBG will guide you in making your workplace giving program best in class.
 Find out: